Christmas Parades on Great Northern Peninsula Exude Community Spirit

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on January 5, 2015, in Business, Community Economic Development, Tradition and tagged anchor point, Bide-Arm, christmas, community, Conche, englee, floats, Flowers Cove, Great Northern Peninsula, hay cove, L'Anse aux Meadows, Main Brook, mummer, Newfoundland, noddy bay, Parade, Roddickton, savage cove, St. Anthony, St. Lunaire-Griquet, straitsview, tradition.
+Posted on January 5, 2015, in Business, Community Economic Development, Culture and tagged anchor point, Bide-Arm, christmas, community, Conche, englee, floats, Flowers Cove, Great Northern Peninsula, hay cove, L'Anse aux Meadows, Main Brook, mummer, Newfoundland, noddy bay, Parade, Roddickton, savage cove, St. Anthony, St. Lunaire-Griquet, straitsview, tradition.
 Bookmark the permalink.
 Leave a comment.